esponges/blog/spam-bot-filter.md

 ### Gmail CRUD operations

 I've taken the initial code from their Node.js [quickstart](https://developers.google.com/gmail/api/quickstart/nodejs) guide, and added the functionality to mark as read, and delete emails.
 I won't go into much detail here since the code is pretty self explanatory.
+Just follow the steps in the quickstart guide and you should be good to go.

 I believe you'll have to create first a Google Cloud project.
 I already had one but it's fairly easy to create one.
 See steps [here](https://developers.google.com/workspace/guides/create-project).